Ada-Developers-Academy/core-unit-3/handling-forms/submitting-forms.md

 ## Sofia's Plan

-Passing down event handlers and lifting state up follows the exact same process that she's done before in React development.
-The _only exception_ is she needs to learn how to prevent the form's default submit behavior.
+Passing down event handlers in order to modify state stored higher in the component hierarchy follows the exact same process that she just did to modify the presence information for a student.
+The _only exception_ is that she needs to learn how to prevent the form's default submit behavior, which she didn't need to worry about when handling a button click.

 Sofia's goal is to get the data from the `NewStudentForm` up to the `App` component.

 The `App` component is already the single source of truth for her student data, so the remaining steps of her plan are:

 1. Pass down event handlers from `App` to the `NewStudentForm`
-1. Configure the form submission in `NewStudentForm` to lift state up
+1. Configure the form submission in `NewStudentForm` to use the received handler to update the student data in `App`.

 ## Passing Down New Student Handlers